UFHCI-BCB-SR-Biostatistics/manuscript-ehr-data-cleaning-workflow/README.md

 ### `core_analysis.R`

-Contains additional analysis code used by the research team.
-This analysis is separate from what is presented in the manuscript.
+Contains code for additional analyses conducted using the processed data.

 ### `create_table1.R`

-Contains additional descriptive analysis code used by the research team.
-This analysis is separate from what is presented in the manuscript.
+Contains code used to generate descriptive summaries of the processed data.

 ## Reproducibility and Use with Other EHR Data